melzoghbi/PowerBIIntegratedApp/README.md

 How to run the application:

-1) Register your application in Azure AD, here are the configurations we need to update we need to update ASP.NET MVC app:
+1) Register your application in Azure AD, here are the configurations we need to update ASP.NET MVC app with:

 Client Id